 In Switzerland, Yacov paid the bills as a portrait artist while attending medical school.
 Even while studying medicine, his interest in photography and cinema was obvious: one of his first film cameras was designed to photograph the beating heart of the dog, when a professor said he wished he could film the surgery .
-Yacov completed and built the device and it was subsequently used in surgery.
+Yacov designed and built a device and it was subsequently used in surgery.

 Soon after his arrival in Switzerland, he began using the name “Jacques Bolsky”, and, occasionally, “Boolsky”.
 He quickly turned his attention to photography and began developing a series of still and movie cameras, including the well-known Bolex movie camera—later bought by the Paillard Company.
 After a successful career in Switzerland, Yacov left for the US in 1939, changing his name once again to “Bolsey”.

 There, he founded Bolsey Corporation of America, which produced cameras for the US military, as well as the commercial market and became quite prominent by the mid-1950s.
 He mastered the English language as he had French—perfectly and with astounding speed.
 Within months of his arrival he was corresponding with his sons, back in Switzerland, in flawless written English.

 Born in the nineteenth century, he had a Russian disposition—passionate, impatient, judgmental—combined with an enormous zest for life and truly prodigious creative energy: he created and marketed a new still or film camera (together with scores of related devices) nearly every year of his working life, and concurrently designed and sometimes produced, hundreds of other devices of every description: civilian gas masks, anti-tank devices for the military, electric cars sixty years ahead of their time, film faders and splicers, kitchen appliances, and more.
 At the time of his death, for example, he was revisiting designs for several electric cars, which he had first begun decades earlier.